 - Will you be able to claim depreciation on items within your old home?
 If you bought these items new, then you can have a quantity surveyor estimate the value of the fixtures, appliances etc. in your home.
 If you buy a new investment property with second-hand fixtures, you may not be eligible to claim depreciation on these.

-While you can save on stamp duty costs by keeping your existing home, one of the few situations where it may be worthwhile turning your home into an investment property is where you believe the property will experience significant capital growth, for instance if it is in a historically strong-performing area and where you think it will attract strong rental yields.
+While you can save on stamp duty costs by keeping your existing home, one of the few situations where it may be worthwhile renting out your property is where you believe the property will experience significant capital growth, for instance if it is in a historically strong-performing area and where you think it will attract strong rental yields.
 But if this is the case, will you be able to handle strangers living in the property you don’t want to let go of?